CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

 [!NOTE] Node = 1 MonitorMe appliance

 One MonitorMe system exists out of a minimum of 3 identical appliances.
-Each appliance will behave based on its assigned role For MonitorMe we have these roles:
+Each appliance will behave based on its assigned role.
+<br><br>For MonitorMe we have these roles:

 - Coordinator (non functional role)
 - Monitor (feeding nurses station with patient's vital signs)